LambdaHack/LambdaHack/README.md

 -------------------

-The current code was tested with GHC 7.6 and 7.8, but should also work with other GHC versions.
+The current code was tested with GHC 7.6 and 7.8, but should also work with other GHC versions, with minor modifications.

 If you are using the terminal frontends, numerical keypad may not work correctly depending on versions of the libraries, terminfo and terminal